andrewchambers/bupstash/doc/formats/keys.md

 Each master/send key pair also combine to form a unique hash key, which can the be used to create a unique secret hash function that allows content addressed based deduplication.
-The secret nature of this combined key while prevents attackers from doing hash based lookups, and also prevents malicious clients keys from poisoning other client's deduplication space with deliberately corrupt data.
+The secret nature of this combined key while prevents attackers from doing hash based lookups, and also prevents malicious clients from poisoning other client's deduplication space with deliberately corrupt data.
 The secret hash function is also be used at decryption time as a cryptographically secure integrity check.

 Encryption and decryption keys are saved on disk using a simple json encoding, the encoding is as follows: